SupaeroDataScience/DE/src/docs/1_2_gcp_handson.md

 ## 1b.
 Selecting the general gcp project

 !!! note
-    If you don't have your project yet you should be added to a global ISAE-SDD project Select it in the interface
+    If you don't have your project yet you should be added to a global ISAE-SDD called `sdd2324` project Select it in the interface

-You should have access to the isae-sdd project and be able to access [the interface](https://console.cloud.google.com/welcome?project=isae-sdd)
+You should have access to the sdd2324 project and be able to access [the interface](https://console.cloud.google.com/welcome?project=sdd2324)

 ![](slides/static/img/project.png)